decentldotland/namespace.gg/README.md

 - A domain explorer, akin to https://www.ans.gg/explorer
 - Integrating `.yourdomain` NS with [HandShake protocol](https://handshake.org/) (HNS) for a decentralized DNS layer.
 - Customized shortlinks gateway for the `.yourdomain` owners.
 Example: [ArMoji](https://github.com/decentldotland/ArMoji) -- [🙂🙂🙂.arweave.bio](http://🙂🙂🙂.arweave.bio)
-- (optional) Parasite Layer: backward compatibility with any ENS resolver (e.g. MetaMask) through ENS subdomains for the ONSF's TLD.
+- (optional) Parallel Resolver: backward compatibility with any ENS resolver (e.g. MetaMask) through ENS subdomains for the ONSF's TLD.

 ### Forks Example: ANS (`.ar` is an ONSF variant for the Arweave network)